Northern Bobwhite

 Geography

 Northern bobwhites are found from Central America to southeastern Ontario.
 The largest populations are in Mexico and the eastern United States.
 They are also found throughout Cuba, with isolated populations in northwestern Mexico, Washington, Oregon, and Idaho.
-This species is found in a range of habitats, usually within pine woodlands or at the edges, in shrubs, pastures, cultivated areas, and fallow fields.
+These birds are sedentary, year-round residents, especially in areas where there is a habitat of moderate to high quality.
+They are found in a range of habitats, usually within pine woodlands or at the edges, in shrubs, pastures, cultivated areas, and fallow fields.

 Northern Bobwhite habitat map